Double Glazing Condensation Repair Cost

 When the seals on double glazed units fail, moisture can enter between the panes, creating misted or foggy windows.
 In the past, the only fix was to replace the entire unit, but today some specialists can repair and reseal blown windows without removing the frame.
 This modern method can be up to 50% cheaper than full replacement.

-If your windows have condensation inside the glass, it’s best to contact a local double glazing repair company.
-The easiest way to get quotes from reputable tradesmen in your area is to use the free "Post a Job" service on this website.
+If your windows have condensation inside the glass, it's best to contact a local double glazing repair company.
+One way to get quotes from local window specialists is to use the free "Post a Job" service on this website.

 Hi, I’ve noticed a lot of condensation buildup on my internal windows.
 It looks as though some of the beading/strip where the glass panel meets the frame is worn.
 I have already sealed around the window frames but now think I may need advice on how to fix the issue on the panel?